Posted on November 14, 2018 by Lasher Holzapfel Sperry & Ebberson

 Work closely with your appellate attorney to make sure you are properly evaluating your particular situation.
 Under RAP 2.5(a), an appellate court will not review any claim of error raised for the first time on appeal, other than in three narrow exceptions.
 For example, if your trial attorney did not properly object to hearsay testimony or did not make salient arguments in motions to the trial court, you may be precluded from raising such issues on appeal.

 Also, keep in mind that appellate counsel will approach your case differently than your trial lawyer.
 There may be an issue minimized by your trial lawyer that your appellate attorney will recognize as a valuable aspect to your case.
 Likewise, an issue that was key or pivotal for trial may not be as important on appeal.
 Furthermore, your appeal is not a second chance to prove your case – the appellate court’s factual universe is limited to the record established at the lower court – but is solely focused on the legal aspects of the case.

 IV.
 Is a Second Bite at the Apple Right For You?

 Appellate law requires a very specific type of attorney.
 What will distinguish your appellate attorney from others will be their ability to: (i) understand the record on review, (ii) find other favorable cases with similar facts, and (iii) convince the appellate court that your case should reach a similar conclusion.
 If you think you may have an appealable issue and have questions about what next steps to take, it is important to consult with a competent appellate attorney to determine if your case is worth appealing.

-Please contact Mark Morgan at Lasher Holzapfel Sperry & Ebberson PLLC to set up a consultation to discuss your specific situation.
+Please contact any of the Business Litigaton attorneys at Lasher Holzapfel Sperry & Ebberson PLLC to set up a consultation to discuss your specific situation.